tenchi-security/zanshin-cli/README.rst

 **Options**:

 -  ``--help``: Show this message and exit.

 **Commands**:

-- ``create``: Creates a new API key for the current logged...
+-  ``create``: Create a new API key for the logged-in user...
-- ``delete``: Deletes a given API key by its id, it will...
+-  ``delete``: Delete a specific API key by its UUID.
-- ``list``: Iterates over the API keys of current logged...
+-  ``list``: List all API keys belonging to the currently...

 ``zanshin account api_key create``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creates a new API key for the current logged user, API Keys can be used to interact with the zanshin api directly a behalf of that user.
+Create a new API key for the logged-in user to interact with the Zanshin API.

 **Usage**: